 2) group SIMD kernels give incorrect results for this system.

-#9 Updated by Mark Abraham about 5 years ago
+#9 Updated by Mark Abraham over 5 years ago

 Hack fix in Gerrit https://gerrit.gromacs.org/#/c/2399/.
 Now produces correct results and avoids the known failing cases.